Henrikkittang/ReSolve/readme.md

 - Drawing stuff is generally awfull.
 Its a perfect mix of abstract but not quite and having to be very careful with the ordering of things
 - Make a quick and simple file interface for standardized paths
 - Write info about the system to a log file on start up, like compiler, opengl version etc.
+- Add a logging system
+- Fix bug where everything crashes brutally.
+Occuers when many quads are rendered in the maze scene.